speedyleion/sphinx-c-autodoc/tests/assets/viewcode.rst

 Viewcode
 ========

 ..
-Adding some some c constructs that won't have a valid file available and some that won't exist in a file.
+Adding some c constructs that won't have a valid file available and some that won't exist in a file.

 .. c:function:: void non_existent_function()